cappelaere/geoxo-website/docs/Content Management/intro.md

 The website is created locally
 Repository is updated on Github.
-A build is then generated on the CloudFlare side.
+A build is then generated automatically on the CloudFlare side.
+New site becomes available within minutes.